-It will generate an overall sleep score based on a range of heart rate, breathing, temperature and , insights into sleep efficiency, signs of restfulness and record total sleep time and time spent in bed.
+It will generate an overall sleep score based on a range of metrics including heart rate, breathing, temperature, and blood oxygen levels.
+You'll see insights into sleep efficiency, and signs of restfulness and record total sleep time and time spent in bed.

 This sleep data feeds into another aspect of Oura, which it calls Readiness.
 This concept also takes into consideration activity to assess whether you're in good shape for the day - and will be of interest to those looking at recovery from workouts as well as general wellness.